File manipulation

 class File

-Open the file named path and return a handle to it.
-If no mode is specified, the file is opened for reading.
-Otherwise, mode must be one of the following strings:
+Opens the file named path and returns a handle to it.
+The option mode must be one of the following strings:

 • "r" = open the file in reading mode, starting at the beginning of the file (the file must exist)